How do rodents like rats thrive throughout Pittsburgh winters? Our entomologists explain and provide 6 simple tips to protect your home or business!

 How Rats Survive Through Winter

-Rats get through the winter by burrowing under floorboards, chewing through electrical cables, climbing up drain spouts, and squeezing under doors.
+Rats get through the winter by burrowing under floorboards, climbing up drain spouts, squeezing under doors and chewing through electrical cables in your home or car.

 Rats can and will eat anything they come across, and they maintain their food stockpiles throughout the winter, often incorporating them into their nests.
 Burrows helps to keep rats warm in freezing temperatures.